LimeProgramming/USB-serial-mouse-adapter/README.md

 ## Powering the device
 ### MicroUSB:
 [<img align="left" alt="POWERING_MICROUSB" width="500px" src="https://raw.githubusercontent.com/LimeProgramming/USB-serial-mouse-adapter/main/images/power_microusb_s.webp"/>](https://raw.githubusercontent.com/LimeProgramming/USB-serial-mouse-adapter/main/images/power_microusb.png)
-The easiest way to power the device would be to use the Picos micro USB port.
+The easiest way to power the device would be to use the Pico's micro USB port.
 Be sure to use a USB power only cable or a wall power adapter otherwise it won't pick up the mouse.

+**PLEASE NOTE:** Some "power only" USB cables have the data lines shorted together.
+You can test if this is the case by plugging the cable into the Pico and using a meter to check for continuity between `TP2` and `TP3` on the Pico.
+If there is continuity you have a cable like this.
+Cut the data lines on a normal USB cable as an option.
 <br clear="left"/>

 ### Power-In Header: